chechigp/inventree-adv-sheet-label/README.md

 This selection is limited to whatever users of this plugin have contributed.
 If the paper layout you need is not included, please file an [Issue with the "Sheet Layout" template](https://github.com/melektron/inventree-adv-sheet-label/issues/new?assignees=melektron&labels=sheet+layout&projects=&template=sheet-layout.md&title=New+Sheet+layout%3A+%5Blayout+name%5D) or - even better - contribute it yourself.
 See the [Adding new layouts](#adding-new-layouts) section for details.

 You can also select one of the two ```Auto``` sheet layout presets.
 These will automatically select the correct sheet layout for the label template you are printing.
 This is done in one of three ways:
 - If you have a specific layout that's always used for a specific template, you can add the ```{"sheet_layout": "..."}``` metadata key to your label template configuration (replace ... with the identifier of the layout.
 This might not be the same as the display name, see [here](https://github.com/melektron/inventree-adv-sheet-label/blob/main/advanced_sheet_label/layouts.py#L77) what the identifier is).
-This is the cleanest way configure the correct layout for your templates.
+This is the cleanest way configure the correct layout for your templates, but it is no longer easily available as of InvenTree version `1.0.0` due to the Django admin UI being removed.
 - If the selected template template has no such metadata, the plugin will attempt to find a layout with exactly the required label size and use that one.
 If multiple matches are found, the first one is selected while preferring ones with round or sharp corners depending on your selection.
 - If no exact matches are found, the closest layout that can fit your label template will be selected and shown to the user in an error message.
 The user can then decide to use this option by selecting the ['Ignore label size mismatch'](#ignore-label-size-mismatch) switch.